opencord/voltha-system-tests/README.md

   Reference - [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)

 * `voltctl` and `kubectl` must be properly configured on your system prior to any test executions.
-The `kind-voltha` environment will install and configure these tools for you; see below.

 Directory is structured as follows: